-OMC 300.
-Work and the Person (3) This interdisciplinary course deals with the problems, purpose, and function of work in our daily lives, especially as they affect our character development and define us as human beings.
+LDR 310.
+Work, Motivation, and Choice (3) This highly interdisciplinary course deals with the problems, purpose, and function of work in our daily lives, especially as they affect our character development and define us as human beings.
 Given the profound effects of work on our total development and happiness, it is crucial to examine critically what we choose to do and, therefore, become.